noahjb/novi_cd_test/README.md

 This workshop is designed to introduce you to the [MEAN stack](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=what+is+mean+stack).
 It assumes you're starting at close to absolute zero: no development experience, never written any JavaScript code previously, and coming in with just a willingness to learn through practice.

 The workshop is 1/4 lecture and 3/4 hands-on, with the first 60 minutes dedicated to conceptual coverage of HTML, JavaScript, MVC, and MEAN.
-The following 180 minutes is dedicated to building your first MEAN web application.
+The following 180 minutes is dedicated to building your first MEAN web application and deploying it to the cloud.

 Good luck!